 The long jump approach is all about pure speed and aggression.
 With how quickly the jump is completed the athlete needs as much speed/power as possible to maximize their jump.
 Some athletes need a short number of steps to get to their max speed, while others require a larger number of steps.
 The approach should be tailored to the athletes and their needs.

 The approach itself is extremely difficult and takes a great deal of practice to "master".
 Many times an athlete will not experience success in the approach until they've done it for one to two seasons.
 If you are a younger athlete, I suggest focusing most of your attention on the approach before you decide to move on to other aspects of the long jump due to it's great importance.
 The rhythm and mindfulness in the approach are paramount to the athletes success and should never be minimized in it's importance.
-To lean more about the approach I have broken it down into phases that can be found here.
+To lean more about the approach click the button below!

 Many times athletes put too much emphasis in the takeoff and the "board" that accompanies it.
 Let me begin by saying that if an athlete fixates on the board they will at some point slow down.
 There is no way around it.
 An athlete must first understand and be able to perform the approach before they should worry about doing a proper takeoff.
 Only then will an athlete maximize his/her potential in this jump due to the great importance of speed.